 Court upholds suspended sentence for Pirates' Kang over DUI

-SEOUL, South Korea (AP) A South Korean court has upheld a suspended prison sentence for Pittsburgh Pirates infielder Jung Ho Kang over a drunken driving conviction, a ruling that may complicate his plans to rejoin the team for the baseball season.
+SEOUL, South Korea (AP) A South Korean court on Thursday upheld a suspended prison sentence for Pittsburgh Pirates infielder Jung Ho Kang over a drunken driving conviction, a ruling that may complicate his plans to rejoin the National League baseball team this season.

-An official from the Seoul Central District Court said Thursday it dismissed Kang's appeal of a suspended two-year prison sentence over charges of fleeing the scene after crashing a car into the guardrail while driving drunk.
+The Seoul Central District Court dismissed Kang's appeal of a suspended two-year prison sentence over charges of fleeing the scene after crashing a car into the guardrail while driving drunk, a court official said.
 The court official didn't want to be named, citing office rules.

 Kang had sought to lower the punishment to a fine.
 His lawyers have called the suspended prison term issued in March as a potential ''death sentence'' to his career, blaming it for visa issues that have prevented him from rejoining the Pirates.
 The team weeks later put Kang on the restricted list as visa issues continued to delay him.